smedrec/smart-logs/.qoder/repowiki/en/content/Alert Management System.md

 The Alert Management System is a comprehensive solution for monitoring, managing, and responding to system alerts within the SMEDREC healthcare audit platform.
 This system provides real-time alert notifications, comprehensive filtering capabilities, and multiple visualization options for alert data.
 The system is designed to handle various alert types including system, security, performance, compliance, and custom alerts with different severity levels from critical to informational.

 The Alert Management System integrates with the existing Audit Client and leverages TanStack Query for efficient data management, TanStack Router for navigation, and WebSocket connections for real-time updates.
 The system follows a modular architecture with clearly defined components for different aspects of alert management, ensuring maintainability and scalability.

+A significant enhancement has been introduced with the AlertingService class, which centralizes alert generation, deduplication, distribution, and notification.
+This new service replaces the previous distributed alert logic with a more robust and maintainable approach that uses Redis-based deduplication to prevent duplicate alerts and handles severity-based notification routing.

 ## Project Structure
 The Alert Management System is organized in a modular structure within the application's components directory.
 The system follows a feature-based organization pattern with dedicated subdirectories for different functional areas.